dwbzero/csv-tools/README.md

 This is a complicated way of saying that the CSV file is not encoded as UTF-8.
 UTF-8 is the default text encoding, but we can try another.
-We `csv-translate` with the `-E cp437` option to interpret the input in "DOS" codepage, and we use the `-e utf-8` option so that our output is piped along as UTF-8.
+We `csvf translate` with the `-E cp437` option to interpret the input in "DOS" codepage, and we use the `-e utf-8` option so that our output is piped along as UTF-8.

 _(If you are accustomed to fighting with CSV files,